Is there any way of understanding what goes on in my head or my heart?

-It will soon become apparent as you read the material in this section that we put real emphasis on understanding yourself.
+It will soon become apparent as you listen and read the material in this section that we put real emphasis on understanding yourself.
 How does this fit with a church site that has as its foundation biblical principles?
 Simply this: on the one hand we have a responsibility to dig into the Bible and work to understand correctly what it says and on the other hand we face the challenge of applying those timeless truths to the human condition – and to different individuals in very specific ways.
 A doctor not only knows his medical science thoroughly, he has to know how to apply that knowledge to each individual who needs his help.

 We hope that you will find here an understanding of yourself and others that will help you to bring together life-changing truth and the challenges of everyday life.
 We trust that in these resources you will discover principles that will equip you to work through the most challenging relationship issues, whether in your own life or as you offer support for others.

 We have taught for many years in this church that relationships have to be at the centre of everything.
 Firstly, our relationship with God - 'Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind' - and then others - 'Love your neighbour as yourself' (Luke 10:27).

 This is because, at the back of everything, is a Triune God who has always been, always is, and always will be involved in the deepest, most meaningful relationships possible.
 In other words, we - and all of creation - are simply made that way.
 However, we live in a broken, damaged world.
 Sin and its consequences destroy relationships.
 The church is God's way of restoring those relationships - through Jesus.